-We’re going to use a first method in this example:
+I’m going to use the first method in this example:

 A DAW (Digital audio workstation) is what music makers use to record, mix, arrange, and master music.
 Ableton Live is a perfect one to use for this.
 You can download Ableton Live Lite for free, which includes drum racks.

 Example: Triggering an Ableton Drum Rack with your Octapad

 - Connect the USB MIDI cable to your computer

 - Your computer should automatically recognize the Octapad (if you are using windows, and it does not work then check your drivers)

 - Open up your DAW (Ableton Live in this case)